 Health disparities are not solely the result of an aggregation of the individual’s characteristics and resources, such as class and status.
 Such disparities exist in a complex milieu of place and time and thus, warrant an empirical approach that accounts for the variation of inequalities in these contexts.
 My dissertation, Health Disparities in Global Context: Income Inequality, Economic Development, and Resource Gradients, explores how different forms of inequality impact health from the global to the individual level, across place and time.
 My first empirical chapter is forthcoming in the Journal of Health and Social Behavior (December 2018 issue).

 I am also interested in how integration into a social network impacts health outcomes.
 In collaborative work published in Cyberpsychology, Behavior, and Social Networking, we explore the health-promoting effects of a mobile social network intervention for cancer survivors.
 Our results suggest that different channels of communication (e.g., blog, chat, etc.) attract distinct types of users.
 We also see an association between channel membership and more time spent engaging with coping skill exercises.

 I received a University of California, Riverside Healthy Campus Initiative grant to explore the campus experiences of undergraduate, graduate, and professional students with invisible disabilities.
-A project description and link to the survey is here.
+A project description is here.